benc-uk/azure-samples/functions-node/webMonitor/readme.md

 # Web Monitor
-This function allows for the monitoring of several URLs and checking the results in a number of ways.
+This function allows for the monitoring of a range of URLs and run checks against the result.
 Alert notification emails will be sent when any of the checks you configure fail

 # Pre-reqs
 Emails are sent using SendGrid, so a SendGrid API key is required, [but signup is free](https://signup.sendgrid.com/)

-# Configuration Variables
+# Configuration Environmental Variables
 Required environmental variable / app settings
 - `SENDGRID_API_KEY`: Your SendGrid API key